michelelorenzi/michelelorenzi.github.io/_pages/AT2_tutorial.md

 - Zeroth tutorial (18/04/24): A chill affair, we reviewed the basics of simplicial sets and quasi-categories.
 In the end I had to rush through the proof of simplicial groups being Kan complexes, [here]({{https://lrnmhl.github.io}}/assets/pdf/notes/Simplicial_groups_are_Kan_complexes.pdf) is a write-up of a readable (I hope!) proof.

 - First tutorial (25/04/24): I wasn't very well prepared today, sorry for that.
-Anyway, we just corrected the exercises, which everybody smashed anyway, so nothing much to add.
+In any case, we just corrected the exercises, which everybody smashed anyway, so nothing much to add.